Bharat Jodo Yatra: Other planned yatras

-On November 1, the Congress started a yatra in Assam that went from Dhubri to Sadiya, covering around 850 km across the state.
+On 1 November, the Congress started a yatra in Assam that went from Dhubri to Sadiya, covering around 850 km across the state.
 In Odisha, a yatra covered 2400 km and lasted for 100 days, starting on 31 October as a show of strength for the Congress.
 The rally started from Bhubaneswar and transited cities Cuttack, Jajpur, Balasore, and others.
-Many Congress party state units will also start mass-contact programs.
+Many Congress party state units also started mass-contact programs.

-Former chief minister of Karnataka Siddaramaiah, and KPCC president D. K. Shivakumar organised a new yatra beginning in early December that visited all 224 assembly constituencies to maintain the momentum started by Bharat Jodo Yatra until the 2023 Assembly election.
+The then former chief minister of Karnataka Siddaramaiah, and the then KPCC president D. K. Shivakumar organised a new yatra beginning in early December that visited all 224 assembly constituencies to maintain the momentum started by Bharat Jodo Yatra until the 2023 Assembly election.

 Responses

 Basavaraj Bommai, the chief minister of Karnataka, and BJP politician BS Yediyurappa launched a countermarch named "Jana Sankalpa Yatra" on 11 October 2022; this yatra would visit 52 assembly constituencies as a political response to the Congress' Bharat Jodo Yatra.

-The BJP started a march called "Jan Aakrosh Yatra" in Rajasthan on December 1 as a protest against the Ashok Gehlot government in the state.
+The BJP started a march called "Jan Aakrosh Yatra" in Rajasthan on 1 December as a protest against the Ashok Gehlot government in the state.
 Turnout for the event was poor, it received low public support, and the BJP leaders expressed displeasure with the issue.

-Though having received invitations from the Congress party, Bahujan Samaj party leader Mayawati and Samajwadi party leader Akhilesh Yadav did not participate in Bharat Jodo Yatra.
+Though having received invitations from the Congress Party, Bahujan Samaj party leader Mayawati and Samajwadi party leader Akhilesh Yadav did not participate in Bharat Jodo Yatra.